What Is Squamous Cell Carcinoma?

 Is a biopsy required?

 Yes.
-It confirms the cancer and helps choose the right treatment.
+It confirms the existence of the cancer and assists in the selection of the appropriate treatment.

 Yes.
-Topical medications, radiation therapy, and immunotherapy may help.
+Topical drugs, radiation therapy, and immunotherapy can be of help.

-Do you treat skin and lung SCC at GastroDoxs?
+Do you recommend skin and lung SCC at GastroDoxs?

 How can I make an appointment?

-Call our Houston office or schedule online.
+Make reservations or call our office in Houston.
 We're here to help.